M-Favour/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Added the file 1-who_am_i, it prints out the current user's name.
 Added the file 2-groups, it prints all the groups that the user is in.
 Added the file 3-new_owner, it changes the owner of the 'hello' file to betty.
+Added the file 4-empty, it creates an empty file named hello.